 - custom coding (a bit biased statement as I run web studio, huh?)

-- or some sort of mix of 3rd party services like Typeform linked to your CRM (dig in Zapier if you have some unusual favours & certainly do check our custom CRM solution if you don’t have such system yet)
+- or some mix of 3rd party services like Typeform linked to your CRM (dig in Zapier if you have some unusual favors & certainly do check our custom CRM solution if you don’t have such system yet)

-What ever option you choose I recommend to direct potential quiz takers to quiz dedicated landing page.
+Whatever option you choose I recommend directing potential quiz takers to quiz dedicated landing page.

-No need to dive into acquisition channels, as there are plenty guides written already (e.g. Paid digital advertising channels for business).
+No need to dive into acquisition channels, as there are plenty of guides written already (e.g., Paid digital advertising channels for business).
 Here is a quick recap:

 - Reddit ads

 - AdWords (Google Ads now) works for long term asset thinking

 - Email marketing via paying some established media & bloggers for the opportunity to market your quiz to their email list and auditory in general